-Learn & Train To Win Basics:

-Provide a year-round, high-intensity training program conducted in a quality, daily training environment.

-✓ Design and implement training programs to raise the athletes' performance capacity emphasizing the 5 Ss (Stamina, Strength, Speed, Skills and Suppleness) and which is based on the individual needs of each player as well as the team as a whole.

-- Encourage players to make decisions about their training regimen. - Individually tailor, to a greater degree, fitness programs, recovery programs, psychological preparation, and technical development to meet the player's individual sport-specific needs, positionspecific needs and address each player's strengths and weaknesses. - Teach players, who are now proficient at performing advanced softball and positionspecific skills, to perform these skills under a variety of conditions at competition speed and intensity. - Refine psychological skills to produce the ideal performance state including setting, monitoring and adjusting outcome and process goals based on performance results.

-- Maximize strength training to bring about overall improvement.
-Ensure that physical training programs employ the most advanced techniques and sport science information in order to minimize injuries. - Place special emphasis on optimum preparation by modelling high-level competitions in training in order to perform on a regular and consistent basis to reach the podium at major domestic and international events.

-Conduct testing procedures on athletes at regular intervals to monitor current performance level against desired performance level or benchmarks.

-Utilize double or multiple periodization strategies to effectively manage the athlete's/team's annual and multi-year schedule, including tapering and peaking for major competitions, to accommodate the large increase in training volume in this stage.

-Change the training-to-competition ratio to 40:60.
-Devote 40% of available time to developing technical and tactical skills and improving fitness (training ratio includes preseason practices) and 60% to competition and competition-specific training.
-Arrange or select opportunities to compete against some of the best athletes/ teams from other countries.
-Use minor competitions to rehearse strategies for major competitions.

-Work with an Integrated Support Team (IST) consisting of a sport psychologist, nutritionist, exercise physiologist, strength and conditioning coach and a medical team (physician, athletic therapist, physiotherapist, massage therapist, chiropractor) to enhance player and team performances.

-Debrief and reflect post-training and postcompetition to find ways to enhance athlete's future performances by identifying factors that contribute to their Ideal Performance State (IPS) and achieving this state for every competition.

-Conduct critical evaluation of the program at regular intervals throughout the season and at season's end with coach and player(s) thoroughly examining competition results, achievement of team and individual goals and how the player and team prepared.
-Together, the coach and player(s) will make modifications for the next competition or cycle.

-Softball Canada's Athlete Development Matrix (ADM)

-Learn & Train to Win (LT2W)
+Train to Compete Basics:

-PHYSICAL CAPACITY

-Development Priority

-Low Med.
-High

-🔶 Endurance

-🔶 Speed - Hand/Foot

-🔶 Speed - Whole Body

-Speed - Endurance

-🔶 Relative Strength

-Strength - Endurance

-🔶 Explosive Power

-Flexibility
+- ✓ Provide a year-round, high-intensity training program directed at individuals as well as the team as a whole which includes softball-specific training and testing. - Design and implement training programs to raise the athletes' performance capacity emphasizing the 5 S's (Stamina, Strength, Speed, Skills and Suppleness) which is based on the individual needs of each player as well as the team as a whole. - Teach players, who are now proficient at performing fundamental and advanced softball-specific skills, to perform those skills under a variety of conditions during training and competitions. - Place special emphasis on optimum preparation by modelling high-level competitions in training in order to perform on a regular and consistent basis at identified major events domestically and internationally. - Individually tailor, to a greater degree, fitness programs, recovery programs, psychological preparation, and technical development to meet the player's individual needs, address each player's strengths and weaknesses and position-specific needs. - Utilize periodization strategies to effectively manage the athlete's/team's annual and multi-year schedule including tapering and peaking for identified competitions, to accommodate the large increase in training volume in this stage. - Change the training to competition ratio to 50% training to develop technical/tactical skills and improve fitness and to 50% competition and competition-specific-training. - Introduce players to working with an Integrated Support Team (IST) consisting of a sport psychologist, nutritionist, exercise physiologist, strength and conditioning coach and a medical team (physician, athletic therapist, physiotherapist, massage therapist, chiropractor) to enhance player and team performances. - Debrief and reflect post-training and postcompetition to find ways to enhance athlete's future performances by identifying factors that contribute to their Ideal Performance State (IPS) and work towards achieving this state for every competition. - Conduct critical evaluation of the program at regular intervals throughout the season with coach and player(s) thoroughly examining competition results, achievement of team and individual goals and how the player and team prepared.
+Together, the coach and player(s) will make modifications for the next cycle.

+Development Priority Low Med.
+High Endurance Speed - Hand/Foot Speed - Whole Body Speed - Endurance Relative Strength Strength - Endurance Explosive Power Flexibility NOTE Highest training priority is power development, and throwing/running previously developed flexibility.